GlacierDAO/Crypto-rug-checker-snipe-bot/README.md

 # Crypto-rug-checker-snipe-bot
-Nodejs applications for analyzing and sniping tokens :chart:
+Nodejs applications for analyzing and sniping tokens on PancakeSwap and Uniswap :chart:

 ## About bot: